Located just 29 kilometers off the coast of Venezuela

 Fort Zoutman and King Wilhelm III Tower

 Built by Dutch settlers in 1796 to protect themselves from marauding pirates and foreign enemies, Fort Zoutman is both the oldest remnant of the original Dutch settlement on Aruba, as well as the island’s oldest standing structure.
 The King Wilhelm III Tower was added in 1868 and served as Aruba’s official clock tower and lighthouse.
 After Aruba no longer needed a fort to defend itself, Fort Zoutman housed an array of civic organizations for more than 100 years, including a library, government offices and a prison.
-Today, the fort contains Aruba’s Historical Museum, which showcases artifacts from the island’s indigenous past through to the present day.
+Today, the fort contains Aruba’s Historical Museum, which showcases artefacts from the island’s indigenous past through to the present day.

 Located on the south-east coast of Aruba near the town of San Nicolas in Seroe Preto, the Grot di Lourdes (Lourdes Grotto) is a holy site dedicated to the memorial of the Virgin Mary’s appearance in Lourdes, France.
 In 1858, a peasant girl named Bernadette Soubirous claimed to have seen Mary many times near the town of Lourdes, which is now the second most popular tourist attraction in France behind Paris.
 100 years after the sighting, a priest named Erkamp created the Aruban memorial, which consists of a statue of the Virgin weighing 700 kilograms.
 The grotto’s natural beauty is only complimented by the ring of colorful flowers routinely placed around the statue.